amenezes/rabbit-client/docs/polling-publisher.md

 # Polling Publisher

+!!! info ""
-> From the version 1.x this feature is supported out-of-box.
+    From the version 1.x this feature is supported out-of-box.

 ![rabbit-client-workflow-polling](./rabbit-client-workflow-polling.png)